Heart and Blood Conditions

-Truncus arteriosus (pronounced TRUN-kus ar-teer-ee-OH-sus) is a rare birth defect in which only one large artery leaves the heart.
+Truncus arteriosus (pronounced TRUN-kus ar-teer-ee-OH-sus) is a rare birth defect in which only 1 large artery leaves the heart.

-Normally, two large arteries leave the heart — the aorta, which carries oxygen-rich (red) blood to the body, and the pulmonary artery, which carries oxygen-poor (blue) blood to the lungs.
+Normally, 2 large arteries leave the heart — the aorta, which carries oxygen-rich (red) blood to the body, and the pulmonary artery, which carries oxygen-poor (blue) blood to the lungs.